Bur Oak, Quercus macrocarpa

 The Bur Oak tree provides deep shade, has few insect or disease problems and in winter, the corky twigs and stout branches give it a picturesque appearance.
 The large acorns are sought after by wildlife.1

-Plano’s Bicentennial Bur Oak tree is approximately 90 feet tall, 196 inches in circumference, and has a crown spread of 103 feet.
+Plano’s Quadricentennial Bur Oak tree is approximately 90 feet tall, 196 inches in circumference, and has a crown spread of 103 feet.
 For comparison, the Texas State Champion Bur Oak, the largest known Bur Oak in Texas, is located in Cooke County.
-It is 75 feet tall, 268 inches in circumference and has a crown spread of 111 feet.2
+It is 75 feet tall, 268 inches in circumference, and has a crown spread of 111 feet.2

 The Plano tree was designated the Bicentennial Tree in 1987 and was recognized as having lived here at the signing of the U.S. Constitution.
 In February 2002, the tree was registered with the Dallas Historic Tree Coalition.

 Trees have always played an important role in this area.
-Early settlers often chose their locations with water and timber in mind; therefore, many settled along Rowlett Creek.
-One of the previous property owners, William Prince, also loved trees and was the first in the area to hand graft paper shell pecan buds onto the native pecan trees, grafting over 1,000 pecan trees along with his son, Dexter.
+Early settlers often chose their locations with water and timber in mind; therefore, many people settled along Rowlett Creek.
+One of the previous property owners, William Prince, also loved trees and was the first in the area to hand graft paper shell Pecan buds onto the native Pecan trees, grafting over 1,000 Pecan trees along with his son, Dexter.
 For many years, people would come to the Prince property to gather pecans and thousands of pounds of paper shell pecans were harvested.
 People still enjoy coming to Bob Woodruff Park in the fall to gather pecans.

 1 Cox, Paul W. and Patty Leslie.
 Texas Trees, A Friendly Guide.
 Texas: Corona, 1999.